Moving

 Jodie Whalen

-In distinct and nuanced ways, the works in the exhibition reflect on our psychological and physical relationship to water, its capacity to erode, to heal, and to propel.
-Moving features dynamic installations of moving image works, alongside complementary works by featured artists spanning photography, textiles and painting that deepen the exhibition's material language.
-Together, these diverse forms create immersive experiences that allow audiences to consider how water, like time and the moving image, is both transient and persistent.
+In distinct and nuanced ways, the works in Moving reflect on our psychological and physical relationship to water, its capacity to erode, to heal, and to propel.
+The exhibition features key moving image works alongside photographs, textiles and paintings that crystalise moments, distil gesture and translate meaning across media.
+Presented together in an immersive installation, these works allow audiences to consider how water, like time and the moving image, is both transient and persistent.

 Jodie Whalen, We already know how to build a time machine, 2023, video still, HD video, with sound, 16:9, 4:58 min.
 Image courtesy of the artist.